peteroupc/encoding/README.md

 - Separate aliases and encodings for email are used, for better conformance to MIME.
 - New methods added to Encodings class.
-- Endian-independent UTF-16 encoded added for email.
+- Endian-independent UTF-16 encoding added for email.
+- ISO-2022-JP-2 encoding added for email.
+- .NET 2 and .NET 4 assemblies added to NuGet package.

 Version 0.4.0: